kata198/shmfile/README.md

 	 *      and share data between them.
 	 *
 	 *     There is a real FD associated with this FILE (unlike, open_memstream, for example).
-	 *       The same position pointers are used for the fd-functions (like read, write) as
-	 *       the FILE functions (like fread, fwrite).
 	 *
-	 *     No buffering occurs (because it's to memory), so read/fread act the same.
+	 *     You may choose to use either the buffered variants ( like fwrite, fread),
+	 *       or the unbuffered variants (like write, read).
+	 *
+	 *     Keep in mind that if you use the buffered functions, you must call fflush to
+	 *       sync the changes.
+	 *
 	 *
 	 *     You can use this object anywhere a FILE* is allowed, or anywhere an fd is allowed
 	 *      by calling fileno(X) where X is the FILE* returned by this function.